-Evaluation Completion Requirements by Students
+Feedback Completion Requirements by Students

-The purpose of this policy is to establish uniform procedures for the collection and use of student evaluations of courses and instructors in the College of Medicine.
+The purpose of this policy is to establish uniform procedures for the collection and use of student feedback for courses and instructors in the College of Medicine.
 It is imperative that standardized and accurate procedures are employed to ensure reliable and valid data collection.
 This is a requirement outlined by the Liaison Committee on Medical Education, University of Nebraska Board of Regents, and the College of Medicine.
 Further, it is essential that the procedures employed protect the rights of both the instructors and the students.

-Use of Professional Language in Evaluations
+Use of Professional Language in Feedback

 Revised by Student Evaluation Committee: August 5, 2014